lablabs/cloudflare-exporter/README.md

-  -cf_zones="": cloudflare zones to export, comma delimited list -listen=":8080": listen on addr:port ( default :8080), omit addr to listen on all interfaces -metrics_path="/metrics": path for metrics, default /metrics
+  -cf_zones="": cloudflare zones to export, comma delimited list -listen=":8080": listen on addr:port ( default :8080), omit addr to listen on all interfaces -metrics_path="/metrics": path for metrics, default /metrics -scrape_delay=300: scrape delay in seconds, defaults to 300
 ```

 ### Changes in in version 0.0.5+